Sanokei/David-The-Duck/journal.md

 if i did that it would go on forever, being very small its like cutting a race in half then cutting it again over and over

+i multiplied by the slope instead of getting the angle via arctan, it should work now.